-With natural gas prices about double or triple what they were last winter, it’s important to be aware of ways to save energy and protect your bottom line.
+With natural gas prices high, it’s important to be aware of ways to save energy and protect your bottom line.
 Here are some tips for a potentially brutal winter:

 Get rid of the clutter.
 Make sure heating vents are open and not blocked by furniture or carpet.
 Clean dust from vents or along baseboard heaters.

 Utilize your blinds.
 During the day, be sure to pull your blinds back and let sunlight in to naturally warm and light your home.
 Once the sun goes down, close your blinds to prevent cold air from getting in.
 If you still feel cold air coming from your windows, consider sealing them with clear plastic wrap and purchasing insulated curtains for additional layers of defense.

 Be smart about your thermostat.
 The U.S. Department of Energy estimates that consumers can save up to 10% on their energy bills by turning the thermostat down 7-10 degrees for eight hours a day.
 The Energy Department recommends keeping your thermostat at about 68 degrees when you’re home and awake, and lowering it when you’re leaving the house or going to sleep.
 Don’t ever set it below 55 degrees–that risks freezing your pipes.
 Consider buying a programmable or smart thermostat.

 Check the attic.
 Insulating your attic can be the most cost-effective way to cut heating costs.
 Look across your attic floor.
 If the insulation is even with or below the attic floor joists, it’s time to add more.
 (CUB has some great tips on picking the right insulation in our WatchBlog article: Do-it-Yourself Home Energy Audit.)

 Set your water heater to 120 degrees (warm setting).
 Cover it with an insulated blanket you can purchase at a hardware store.